Deduktiva/magnolia-python/Python/Doc/howto/logging.rst

 .. warning:: The :func:`fileConfig` function takes a default parameter, ``disable_existing_loggers``, which defaults to ``True`` for reasons of backward compatibility.
-This may or may not be what you want, since it will cause any loggers existing before the :func:`fileConfig` call to be disabled unless they (or an ancestor) are explicitly named in the configuration.
+This may or may not be what you want, since it will cause any non-root loggers existing before the :func:`fileConfig` call to be disabled unless they (or an ancestor) are explicitly named in the configuration.
 Please refer to the reference documentation for more information, and specify ``False`` for this parameter if you wish.

    The dictionary passed to :func:`dictConfig` can also specify a Boolean value with key ``disable_existing_loggers``, which if not specified explicitly in the dictionary also defaults to being interpreted as ``True``.
 This leads to the logger-disabling behaviour described above, which may not be what you want - in which case, provide the key explicitly with a value of ``False``.

 .. currentmodule:: logging